Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 As a developing country, as we travel to the Himalayan area, the greenery and population density drop, which is one of the key reasons why we sometimes must sacrifice for the finest services.
 However, because this is a tourist route, most facilities remain accessible, albeit some may require a sacrifice.
 For example, 24-hour power, laundry services (because of a lack of warmth and sunlight), internet, fruits, hot showers, toilet commode, room quality, and availability are all available (standard quality rooms are found which are designed for meeting the basic requirements).
 The trekking planning team, on the other hand, takes every effort to deliver the greatest possible services and amenities.

-Trekking to Everest Base Camp: Acclimatization and Communication.
+Trekking to EBC: Acclimatization and Communication

 One of the most crucial components in completing and enjoying the voyage is adapting to the environment, temperature, climate, traditions, cultures, and cuisine.
 We always bear in mind while planning our routes that we should not rise more than 800 meters in a single day.
 This may result in altitude sickness and respiratory issues.
 Slowing down and making stops along the road, on the other hand, helps our body adjust to variations in temperature, weather, and climate.
 We're not going on a trek to walk all the time, and hiring a guide doesn't mean he or she is leading and you're just following, but asking questions about the local people, their way of life, traditions, and culture is a good way to learn more about the traditions and cultures of the place we're visiting.